buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 🧐 Test it
 ----------

 Whenever we change our contract, we want to change `run.js` to test the new functionality we added.
-That how we know it's working how we want!
-Here's what mines looks like now.
+That's how we know it's working how we want!
+Here's what mine looks like now.

 Here's my updated `run.js`.